BarryClarke/Create-a-Data-set-Project-Autumn-2019/README.md

 6. **Range** The range/distance that can be travelled when powered on battery
 7. **Month** The Month the car was registered
 8. **Location** County where the car is registered (Only Dublin and it's commuter counties)
-9. **colour** The colour of the car
+9. **Colour** The colour of the car
-10.**Price per Month** Including loan intereste rates, the prcie of the car per month, based on a 7 year payback period
+10. **Price per Month** Including loan intereste rates, the prcie of the car per month, based on a 7 year payback period

 In simulating this particular dataset, almost all of the data was categorical ie. a finite number of options were available within each variable.
 This just happened to be the nature of this particular dataset and topic chosen, which proved slightly frustrating as it offered limited scope to examine and use the many different distributions offered by the numpy.random package.
 With that said, for this particular dataset, all necessary variables for the author were explored and simulated using what is believed to be the correct and most efficient code.